undead85/Manglu/README.md

 # Manglu
-Web app that allows registering and monitoring of gluten-free certification
+Web app that allows registering and monitoring the certification workflow for gluten-free products